 This time also helped me to develop a new skill: teaching.

 Choreography was the next natural progression, and I soon found myself getting as many choreography gigs as acting and singing gigs.
-While just supplemental at the time, these jobs taught me how to teach — a skill I didn’t even know I needed or would ever use beyond the dance studio or rehearsal hall.
+While just supplemental at the time, these jobs taught me how to teach — a skill I didn’t even know I needed or would ever use beyond the rehearsal hall.

 If you’d told me that all my years of teaching dance would eventually lead to teaching business strategies, I would’ve thought you were crazy.

 Yet, I teach entrepreneurs every day, and I still draw on lessons learned during this time in my life.